 - Using parts to make a knife or spearhead

 Just about anyone with a phone can use these survival tricks.
-To help you make the most out of your phone and the survival uses it has, this article will walk you through each survival use in-depth, exactly how you can utilize them, and the best phones that can be used for survival.
+To help you make the most out of your phone and its survival uses, this article will walk you through each use in-depth, exactly how you can utilize them, and the best phones used for survival.

 Most phones today have countless uses – from social media browsing to photography to music recording.
-Their uses don’t stop there, though.
+Their services don’t stop there, though.
 Phones can help you in survival situations.
 The best part?
-Even a dead or broken cell phone can be of use in a survival situation.
+Even a dead or broken cell phone can be helpful in survival.

 Because a working phone with enough battery life will have different survival capabilities than a dead or broken phone, this article has broken the survival uses into two parts: